 Step 5: Add constraints and examples

 Constraints refine the result.
-Examples show the AI exactly the style or format you want.
+Examples show the AI exactly the style or format you're looking for.

 Constraint examples: